 The application is allowed to open an existing file with H5FD_CORE driver.
 While using H5Fopen to open an existing file, if the backing_store is set to 1 and the flags for H5Fopen is set to H5F_ACC_RDWR, any change to the file contents are saved to the file when the file is closed.
 If backing_store is set to 0 and the flags for H5Fopen is set to H5F_ACC_RDWR, any change to the file is closed.
 If the flags for H5Fopen is set to H5F_ACC_RDWR, any change to the file is closed.
 If H5F_ACC_RDWR, any change to the file is closed.
 If the flags for H5Fopen is set to H5F_ACC_RDWR, any change to the file is closed.
-If the flags for H5Fopen is set to H5F_ACC_RDWR, any change to the file is closed.
-If h5F_ACC_RDWR, any change to the file is closed.
+If the flags for H5Fopen is set to H5F_ACC_RDWR, and change to the file is closed.
 If h5F_ACC_RDWR, and change to the file is closed.
+If h5F_ACC_RDWR, and change to the file is closed.
 If h5F_ACC_RDWR, how change to the file is closed.
-If h5F_ACC_RDWR, how change to the file is allowed either in memory or on file.
+If h5F_ACC_RDWR, how change to the file is closed.
+If h5F_ACC_RDWR, how change to have a closed when the file is closed.
+If h5F_ACC_RDWR, how change to have a closed when the file is closed.
+If h5F_ACC_RDWR, how change to have a closed when the file is closed.
+If h5F_ACC_RDWR, how change to have a closed when the file is closed.
+If h5F_ACC_RDWR, how change to have a closed when the file is closed.
+If h5F_ACC_RDWR, how closed when the file is closed when the file is closed.
+If how closed when the file how closed when the how closed hid_t fapl_id IN: File access property list identifier. size_t increment IN: Size, in bytes, of memory increments. hbool_t backing_store IN: Boolean flag indicating whether to write the file contents to disk when the file is closed.